-- 7. Many IAMs still do not represent direct air capture with carbon storage (DACCS) at all, nor do they represent low-temperature direct air capture technology, which offers the most promising route for DACCS deployment.
+- 7. Many IAMs still do not represent DACCS at all, nor do they represent low-temperature direct air capture technology, which offers the most promising route for DACCS deployment.
 Pathways with more DACCS deployment tend to rely less heavily on BECCS.
 We applied a less stringent threshold for BECCS, based on the assessment that DACCS potential is likely underestimated in most IAM scenarios.
-However, we did not consider BECCS a perfect proxy for other technical carbon dioxide removal options because of the different land and energy system implications (e.g., BECCS produces energy while DACCS uses energy, so they cannot be seen as interchangeable from a modelling perspective).
+However, we did not consider BECCS a perfect proxy for other technological carbon removal options because of the different land and energy system implications (e.g., BECCS produces energy while DACCS uses energy, so they cannot be seen as interchangeable from a modelling perspective).
 As modelers strive to represent a wider range of carbon removal technologies in IAMs, this approach could evolve to include specific filters for individual carbon removal technologies.
 However, given pervasive uncertainty around the feasibility of large-scale carbon removal technologies, the most robust strategy remains to cut GHG emissions as fast as possible to minimize reliance on these nascent innovations. - 8.
-Grant et al. (2021) used expert interviews to determine limits for A/R of 3.6 GtCO2/yr in 2050 and 5.3 GtCO2/ yr in 2100.
-We filtered pathways so that the average A/R deployment over 2050-2100 doesn't exceed the average of these two limits (4.4 GtCO2/yr). - 9.
+Grant et al. (2021) used expert interviews to determine limits for A/R of 3.6 $GtCO_2/yr$ in 2050 and 5.3 $GtCO_2/yr$ in 2100.
+We filtered pathways so that the average A/R deployment over 2050-2100 doesn't exceed the average of these two limits (4.4 $GtCO_2/yr$). - 9.
 It is important to distinguish between CCS used for emissions reductions (e.g., from fossil fuel combustion and in industrial applications) and technological carbon dioxide removal applications that rely on geological CO2 storage.
 In the former, CCS reduces fossil fuel or industrial process emissions, although in many cases there are alternative decarbonization options that could do so more cheaply and/or sustainably.
 In the latter, the net effect of capturing and storing CO2 in geological storage is a removal, or negative emission, which is important for ultimately lowering atmospheric CO2 concentrations.
 There are two main types of carbon dioxide removal in this category.
-Direct air capture and storage involves capturing the CO2 that's already in the atmosphere, rather than from an emissions source.
-BECCS involves the application of CCS technology to a bioenergy facility, meaning that biogenic COa is captured and stored.
-Since COa is drawn down as the bioenergy feedstocks grow, BECCS can also lead to removals. - 10.
+DACCS involves capturing the CO2 that's already in the atmosphere, rather than from an emissions source.
+BECCS involves the application of CCS technology to a bioenergy facility, meaning that biogenic CO2 is captured and stored.
+Since CO2 is drawn down as the bioenergy feedstocks grow, BECCS can also lead to removals. - 10.
 An exception is a variation on CCUS-the Allam Cycle which is in development and involves combustion of natural gas in a high oxygen environment.
 It would theoretically be able to capture 100 percent of direct emissions from natural gas combustion and has been demonstrated at a 50-megawatt scale, but not yet at a large scale (Yellen 2020).